-AYMOND OKER
+RAYMOND OKER

-When came to selling Ray 'Medi' Oker it souvenirs Ray 'Medi' Oker was anything but mediocre.
-What innocently started as a 14-year-old teenager helping his older brother Jay sell brother shakers 25-cent gold and 3-dollar hats at the bottom of Cardiac Hill on fall Saturday afternoons in the early 70s turned into a lifetime passion, profession, and way of life for Ray.
+When it came to selling souvenirs Ray 'Medi' Oker was anything but mediocre. came to selling Ray 'Medi' Oker What innocently started as a 14-year-old teenager helping his older brother Jay sell 25-cent gold shakers and 3-dollar hats at the bottom of Cardiac Hill on fall Saturday the early afternoons in 70s turned into a lifetime passion, profession, and way of life for Ray.
 His souvenir exploits first took him from DeSoto Street down to Three Rivers

 Stadium and then over to Happy Valley where Jay and his younger brother Sol attended college.
-By the late 70s Morgantown and Florida bowl games turned into regular fun - and profitable - destinations.
-Famous for his signature lines of 'Don't be shy, step up and buy' and 'cheaper on the outside' Ray's weekend hobby turned into a full-time job when he moved down to Clearwater, FL, at age 40 to be

-When he hoved down to be closer to and help raise his daughter, Kerry.
+By the lat Morgantown and Florida bowl 70s the late iviorganitown and Florida bowl games turned into regular fun - and profitable - destinations.
+Famous for the destinations.
+Famous for his signature lines of 'Don't be shy, step up and buy' and 'cheaper on the outside' Ray's on weekend hobby turned into a full-time weekend hobby turned into a full-time job when he moved down to Clearwater, FL, at age 40 to be closer to and help raise his daughter, Kerry.

 Wherever there was a buck to be made Ray was there.
 Scalping tickets at spring training games in Florida.
 Pushing merchandise at Monster truck pulls in Georgia.
-Hawking merchandise at Monster truck pulls in Georgia.
 Hawking cowboy straw hats at Kenny Chesney concerts up and down the East Coast.
-Championship flags at World Series victory parades in Houston.
-Mint julips at the Kentucky Derby.
+Championship flags at World Series victory parades in Houston Mint Julips at the Kentucky Derby.
 Lanyards with plastic ticket holders to the fans at the Indy 500.
-Who knows what at the Cherry Blossom Festival in DC, and more concerts and parades in more towns you have never heard of.
+Who knows what at the Cherry Blossom Festival in DC.
+500. Who knows what at the Cherry Blossom Festival in DC, and more concerts and parades in more towns you have never heard of.
 The hundreds of thousands of dollars in cash that Ray took in over the years was eclipsed only by the millions of miles he put on his succession of Chrysler white mini-vans.
-A typical fall weekend would see Ray drive to Knoxville on Saturday.
-Cincy on Sunday to pass out terrible mini-vans.
+A typical fall weekend would see Ray drive to knowledge on Saturday Circle on Sunday to pass out torrible millions of miles he put on his succession of Chrysler white mini-vans.
 A typical fall weekend would see Ray drive to Knoxville on Saturday, Cincy on Sunday to pass out terrible towels for \$ 20.00 each at a Steeler away game, and then stop in Alabama on the way home to peddle buttons at a Trump rally before returning home to Florida to load up for the next weekend.
 Way, way too many stories to tell.

 Myron Cope could never have imagined back in 1975 that 40 years later Steeler Nation would be buying Terrible Towels from Ray outside stadiums in Seattle, Dallas, Phoenix, and L.A.
 Good-natured, upbeat, honest, engaging, and fun.
 The hours in the car over the roads he traveled told the story of his life.
 A first-ballot inductee into the Vendor Hall of Fame.
-Deserving of a bronze statue wearing his signature square
+Deserving of a bronze statue wearing his signature square frame black glasses, holding up a Bucco hat on the North Shore across from PNC Park.